 Darn Tough made these socks with merino wool, 79% of the total weight.
 Wool is working overtime to drain moisture away from your feet and keep them warm.
 They also cushion your heels and toes, preventing blisters.

 Nobody wants to come to a halt in the middle of a 10,000-foot descent to treat a persistent blister.
 This pair of socks are ideal for people who are concerned about blisters.
-You’ll have enough money left over after purchasing two pairs for your next excursion at $26 a pair.
+You’ll have enough money left over after purchasing two pairs for your next excursion at a very affordable price pair.

 9. Darn Tough Vermont Hiker Merino Wool Micro Crew Socks with Cushion